Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Introduction

-Neural operators have emerged as a principled framework for overcoming discretization dependence.
-Rather than learning mappings between finite-dimensional vectors, neural operators approximate mappings between function spaces, enabling evaluation at arbitrary spatial coordinates and generalization across resolutions and geometries combined with the real-time capabilities of their data-driven form \cite{roy2026adversarial,Hossain_Ahmed_Kobayashi_Koric_Abueidda_Alam_2025, JMLR:v24:21-1524, jha2025theoryapplicationpracticalintroduction, Wang2025}.
-The Deep Operator Network (DeepONet) introduced a branch–trunk architecture that separates input encoding from spatial output decoding \cite{Lu2021-ci}.
+Neural operators have emerged as a principled framework for overcoming previous virtual sensin concerns.
+Rather than learning mappings between finite-dimensional vectors, neural operators approximate mappings between function spaces, enabling evaluation at arbitrary spatial coordinates and generalization across resolutions and geometries combined.
+As a result, the real-time requirements of virtual sensing is satisfied since no re-training is needed for unseen input conditions \cite{roy2026adversarial,Hossain_Ahmed_Kobayashi_Koric_Abueidda_Alam_2025, JMLR:v24:21-1524, jha2025theoryapplicationpracticalintroduction, Wang2025}.
+Some of the initially developed neural operator architectures include the Deep Operator Network (DeepONet) introduced a branch–trunk architecture that separates input encoding from spatial output decoding \cite{Lu2021-ci}.
 Spectral approaches such as the Fourier Neural Operator (FNO) learn operator kernels through global spectral convolutions on structured grids \cite{DBLP:journals/corr/abs-2010-08895}, while wavelet-based variants extend this concept using multiresolution representations \cite{tripura2022waveletneuraloperatorneural}.
 These frameworks have demonstrated strong performance as surrogate solvers for PDE systems.
 However, they remain primarily designed for forward operator settings in which inputs and outputs share the same domain structure and sensor coverage is dense relative to the output field.
 From a computational perspective, these neural operator architectures are dominated by dense linear transformations that map efficiently onto high-throughput GPU hardware.
 However, their extension to irregular domains requires more complex operations that bring with them fundamentally different computational characteristics.

 Handling irregular geometries remains a major challenge for neural operators.
 Graph Neural Operators (GNOs) extend operator learning to unstructured meshes through message passing on graph representations \cite{DBLP:journals/corr/abs-2003-03485}.
 However, repeated neighborhood aggregation introduces over-smoothing that degrades high-frequency information in boundary layers and vortex structures.
 Spectral graph methods instead operate in the graph Fourier domain \cite{bruna2014spectralnetworkslocallyconnected, DBLP:journals/corr/DefferrardBV16}, but exact eigen-decomposition scales cubically with the number of nodes.
 Geometry-aware variants such as Geo-FNO attempt to embed irregular geometries into structured latent grids \cite{JMLR:v24:23-0064}, yet such diffeomorphic mappings are not guaranteed to exist for complex engineering geometries.
 Consequently, sparse-to-dense multiphysics reconstruction on irregular domains imposes three simultaneous constraints: geometric irregularity, sparse cross-domain input, and coupled multiphysics output.